How to wire a house for low EMF

 These problems become greater in larger buildings, especially apartments in tall buildings.

 Some electrically sensitive people feel better if they are grounded (or “earthed”).
-They do that by sitting or lying on the ground, or even walking barefoot or with shoes with very thin soles.
+They do that by sitting or lying on the ground, or even walking barefoot or with shoes with very thin soles of leather.
 A less effective, but more practical method is to sit or sleep on a grounding pad that is connected to a ground rod with a cord.
 Some sleep with a copper bracelet on their ankle, that is also connected to a ground rod.

 The earth is not a trash can for electricity

 It is a common misunderstanding to think that the earth is some sort of “trash can” for electricity.
 The idea here is that adding better grounding can somehow “get rid” of electricity that is unwanted.
 For instance, if metal water pipes are found to have electricity running on them, the “solution” is sometimes thought to be connecting the pipes to the grounding system.
 This does prevent people from getting shocked, but it doesn’t solve the problem with the radiation from the unbalanced circuits.
 In many cases, adding grounding will make things worse, as it can make it easier for the electricity to go along alternative paths instead of the household wiring, and thus further create imbalance and magnetic radiation.
+It may also create stronger currents in the soil below and around the house, resulting in increased ambient magnetic fields.

 A small company in Sweden sold very elaborate $75,000 “deep ground” systems based on the “earth is a trash can” idea.
 Their systems actually made things worse and the company was eventually shut down by a court.